sutecht-uams/HowBacterialDiversityImpactstheHatchingSuccessofEuropeanBirds/README.md

 A  box and whisker visualization of hatching success was created based on Unweighted Unifrac data form the core metric output.

 ## Results Text
 The ratios of common bacterial taxa are similar between species regardless of their hatching success rates.
-Bacterial diversity only has an effect on hatching success if rare taxa are taken into account.

 ## Discussion